lehtoroni/sample-web-templates/README.md

 # sample-web-templates
-Responsive HTML templates for beginners (or lazy people like me)
+Semi-responsive HTML templates for beginners (or lazy people like me)

 # Editing
 Feel free to adapt these to your own projects.
 Every template folder contains two files: index.html and style.css.
 The style.css file contains information about how the page should look, while the index.html file is the page itself.